veeraganeshv/aws-ccp-notes/3.EC2/EC2 Hands on.md

       ![image](https://github.com/user-attachments/assets/e995febb-e37c-4a8d-b78c-290567b00bf6)

-    * If terminate instance is selected, EBS volume will also get deleted, So storage is deleted as well.
+    **If terminate instance is selected, EBS volume will also get deleted, So storage is deleted as well.**

+  - If the instance is started again, a new public ip address will get generated.
+We should use that to check instance started as expected or not.